Flapping-Wings/tombo-py/README.md

 pip install --editable .[test]
 ```

-If you do not have an interactive backend for Matplotlib installed, run
+If you do not have an interactive backend for Matplotlib installed, then run
 ```
 sudo apt install python3-tk
 ```